Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

     - select *Subscription* where you deployed you App Service Environment
     - select *Resource group* with *shared* in the name (rg-asedemo-shared-01)
     - Select *Global Region*
-    - Fill the filed *Action group name* and *Display name* for example use this name *ag-asedemo* - please change *asedemo* to your environment name
+    - Fill the fields *Action group name* and *Display name* for example using this name *ag-asedemo* - please change *asedemo* to your environment name
 13. In the *Actions* section, click *Action type* and select *Logic App*
 14. Fill the fields with information about *Subscription* (select Azure Subscription where you deployed your App Service Environment), *Resource group* (select Azure Resource group with *shared* in the name (rg-asedemo-shared-01)) and *Select a logic app* that you deployed in previous steps
 15. *Enable the common alert schema*
 16. Click "OK"
-17. Fill the *Name* filed for example use this name *action-logic-asedemo-prod-01* - please change *asedemo* to your environment name
+17. Fill the *Name* filed for example using the name *action-logic-asedemo-prod-01* - please change *asedemo* to your environment name
 18. Click *Review + create*
 19. Click *Create*
-20. Fill *Alert rule details* section, fill *Alert rule name* for example use this name *alert-asedemo-planned-maintenance* - please change *asedemo* to your environment name
+20. Fill *Alert rule details* section, fill *Alert rule name* for example using the name *alert-asedemo-planned-maintenance* - please change *asedemo* to your environment name
 21. Make sure that checkbox *Enable alert rule upon creation* is selected
 22. Click *Create alert rule*